bhemen/aave-data/data/README.md

 * `variableRateSlope1` - Slope of the variable interest curve when utilization rate > 0 and <= optimalUtilizationRate
 * `variableRateSlope2` - Slope of the variable interest curve when utilization rate > optimalUtilizationRate

+## Aave v2 Liquidation Loss

+The file [aave_liquidation_loss_v2.csv](https://upenn.box.com/s/j21staqnqq15rrhkby7qojlyvg34i171) contains information about users who have experienced a significant reduction in their collateral value, approaching or reaching zero, while still maintaining a nonzero amount of debt.
+This dataset specifically highlights instances where Aave incurred financial losses during the liquidation process.
+This file was derived using the script `aave_v2_liq_stats.py`.

+* `borrower` - Address of the borrower
+* `liquidator` - Address of the last liquidator
+* `debtLeft (in ETH)` - Amount of debt left in ETH
+* `debtLeft (in USD)` - Amount of debt left in USD
+* `debtAsset` - The debt asset that the borrower holds
+* `collateral_Asset` - Last liquidated collateral asset

+## Aave v2 User Interests

+The [aave_v2_user_interests](https://upenn.box.com/s/sj6y194ab14yopx2k5npfh7rxvftuf3u) folder contains CSV files for all assets where each row corresponds to a user and the interest they gained from depositing a specific asset.

+* `user` - User address
+* `actual_interest` - Total interest gained throughout the deposited duration
+* `amount_deposited` - Total amount of that asset deposited
+* `amount_withdrawn` - Total amount of that asset withdrawn
+* `deposit_count` - Number of deposits made
+* `withdraw_count` - Number of withdrawals made
+* `interestAccrualPeriod` - Number of blocks the asset remained deposited and thus gained interest
+* `initialInterestBlockProduct` - This column represents the cumulative product of the initial interest amount at the beginning of a specified number of blocks and the duration (in blocks) for which the asset remained deposited without any intervening events.
+It essentially quantifies the initial interest, factoring in the time period over which the asset was continuously invested in the system.
+* `normalizedInterest` - Sum of `actual_interest` / Sum of `initialInterestBlockProduct`.
+This normalized metric accounts for both the duration (in number of blocks deposited) and the initial interest rate at the start of the block period, offering a comparative analysis of actual interest earned against initial expectations.

 ## Aave v2 user-level data